rails/rails/guides/source/active_record_querying.md

 Group
 -----

-To apply a +GROUP BY+ clause to the SQL fired by the finder, you can specify the +group+ method on the find.
+To apply a `GROUP BY` clause to the SQL fired by the finder, you can specify the `group` method on the find.

 For example, if you want to find a collection of the dates orders were created on: